Andrew McCutchen Preview, Player Props: Pirates vs. Twins

 Andrew McCutchen At The Plate

-- McCutchen has 85 hits this season and a team-best OBP of .377.
+- McCutchen leads Pittsburgh with an OBP of .377 this season while batting .251 with 68 walks and 48 runs scored.

-- Among qualified hitters in baseball, his batting average ranks 88th, his on-base percentage ranks 14th, and he is 115th in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 88th, his on-base percentage ranks 13th, and he is 117th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.